The Flying Diamond 6.

 Big Agnes put in some effort to make this tent intuitive and easy to set up but needs some improvement.
-There is a cost, it turns out, to being one of the sturdier, storm-proof tents in this review, and that is in complexity of setup.
+There is a cost, it turns out, to being one of the sturdier, storm-proof tents in this review.
+It makes for a really complex set up situation.

-The practical carrying case of the Big Agnes Flying Diamond 6.
+The practical carrying case of the Flying Diamond 6.

 The Flying Diamond 6 has one of the better carrying bags/stuff sacks in the review, almost as good as the REI Kingdom 6 which is slightly better because it can be comfortably carried as a backpack.